Khomotso-Mohlala/Ms_Mohlala/figures/README_FIGURES.txt

-igures generated for the Honours project:
+Figures generated for the Honours project:
 “Patterns of HPV Co-Infection, Persistence, and Infection Trajectories in South African Women”

 Fig1_CONSORT_Diagram.png              - Participant flow diagram outlining inclusion and exclusion.